Hammad’s application to Chambers is currently pending

-Education: BA (Hons.); LLB (Hons.); BVC
+Education: BA (Hons); LLB (Hons); BVC

 Scholarships: Socrates and Erasmus Scholar

 Moreton Alarm Services (MAS) Ltd v HMRC UKFTT 700 (TC) Acting for the Appellant, Customs Duty, Combined Nomenclature, classification, various pieces of equipment used in CCTV and video recording apparatus, appeal allowed in part.

-Moreton Alarm Services (MAS) Ltd v HMRC UKFTT 192 (TC) Acting for the Appellant, application by Respondent to amend statement of case and to adduce supplementary expert evidence – principles to be applied in determining late applications – applications refused.
+Moreton Alarm Services (MAS) Ltd v HMRC UKFTT 192 (TC) Acting for the Appellant, application by Respondent to amend statement of case and to adduce supplementary expert evidence – principles to be applied in determining late applications – HMRC’s applications refused.